kalvir781/kalv/posts/2025/apple-plan.md

 # Staff / People
 Ensuring it remains diverse, global and async if required but always with physical connectivity.
 New forms of psychology to allow those that are on the spectrum to work anytime they want, day or night to create the best possible creations.
 I'll have to blog further about this as my research is not ready but it considers that your life doesn't consist of just Zeros and Ones, choices aren't just one way or the other.
 Contextual thinking and considering multiple variables to your decision and mental thinking.
-My mind clock builds on this in that no one needs to consider just the hour and the minute, you can have whatever clock works for you, mine is what I call a 1,5,60, essentially creating 3 ticks of unique time reference for your mind.
-You can take a look at this in my Visualization tool on this website.

 The company does not build just software, products, or hardware, but creations.